 As Paul writes: “The Ultimate XLR GOLD” offers an unmatched music reception level for an advanced audiophile.
 Improved sound stage, clarity, instrument position and a real sense of realism.
 Awareness of a practical 3D experience and engaged in the music presentation.
 New and exciting, which makes it perfect for an audiophile who wants the best. “

-The cables look very solid and covered with black braids (in contrast to the lower series, where dark green coats are used).
+The cables look very solid and covered with black braids (in contrast to the lower series, where dark green coats used).
 The XLR plugs have tightened black rubber flanges at the connection point with the cables. audiophile XLR review

 The audio cables used are silver-plated copper OFC 99.99%.
 Three-level AirGap insulation was used (range from connector connectors to connectors of the second plug).
-This construction technique is used to minimize static and external disturbances.
+This construction technique used to minimize static and external disturbances.
 Thanks to this, the cable can reveal the smallest details and information from music.
 You can read more about AirGap insulation technology.

 The plugs used are Japanese production.
 As Paul wrote in a letter to me, “These plugs are brilliant, and it’s much easier to work with than Neutrik.”
 Everything internally is gold-plated – pins and the inner clamp.
 And much better for connections.
 Significantly, they also have a larger size for cable handling.
-The new cable now has three levels of insulation (AirGap) and runs all the way to the top of the XLR connection.
-And called ‘tip to tip’ connection.
+The new cable now has three levels of insulation (AirGap) and runs to the top of the XLR connection.
+And, called ‘tip to tip’ contact.
 During testing, this connection gave better performance resulting in a high quality sounding cable.